blendinteractive/Blend.Sitemap.Umbraco/README.md

 `Sitemap.DocumentTypes` is a required array of document type groups to be in the sitemap.
 Each group change frequency and priority will apply to that group's aliases.

-`DocumentType.Aliases` is a required array of strings.
+`Sitemap.DocumentType.Aliases` is a required array of strings.
 The aliases of the document type to be included in sitemap.

-`DocumentType.ChangeFrequency` is an optional string.
+`Sitemap.DocumentType.ChangeFrequency` is an optional string.
 Options for this are `always`, `hourly`, `daily`, `weekly`, `monthly`, `yearly`, and `never`.
 If not filled in these document types will not have the property.

-`DocumentType.Priority` is an optional string.
+`Sitemap.DocumentType.Priority` is an optional string.
 Options for this are `0.1` thorugh `0.9` and `1.0`.
 If not filled in these document types will not have the property.